Is It Legal?: Colin Lotus

 Lotus is the junior partner of the firm and succeeded his father once he had retired.
-Colin is very proud to be a solicitor and is enthusiastic about his work but unfortunately he is naive and very often makes stupid mistakes and it is usually down to Bob to sort out the mess he has made.
+Colin is very proud to be a solicitor and is enthusiastic about his work, but unfortunately he is naive, accident-prone and often makes stupid mistakes.
+Usually Bob resolves Colin's messes.

-He is very helpful to the rest of the firm despite the fact that they all think he is annoying and that he is very strange.
-He is a bachelor who only has his dog Tucker for company.
-He remained a bachelor despite having a one-night stand with the wife of a client who was imprisoned in "Office Party".
+Colin is very helpful to the rest of the firm despite the fact that they all think he is annoying and that he is very strange.
+He is a bachelor but has a dog, Tucker.
+He remained a bachelor despite having a one-night stand in "Office Party" with the wife of an imprisoned client.
 In "Glad To Be Colin" and "New Bloke" he started a relationship with Sarah who had appeared in the previous two series as the delivery girl from Mr. Bappy, the sandwich shop that was below the office.
-As a result, there was tension between Colin and Bob as Bob used to have a crush on Sarah and he contemplated having a relationship with her.
+As a result, there was tension between Colin and Bob, as Bob previously had a crush on Sarah and contemplated pursuing a romantic relationship with her.

 Dick Spackman

 Spackman is one of the senior partners of the firm, but his knowledge of law is limited.
 Dick is very arrogant and often disregards others to make his life more convenient.
 Most of his time is spent in his office drinking glasses of sherry, watching golf on the television and not doing any work.
 He sees his position in the firm as bringing the work in which is completed by Stella, Bob or Colin.
-Dick's last appearance in the series was in "Indecision."
-In "A Question of Pants" it was revealed that Dick had taken early retirement and therefore Stella became the sole senior partner of the firm.
+Dick's last appearance in the series was in the episode "Indecision."
+In the series 3 episode "A Question of Pants" it was revealed that Dick had taken early retirement, resulting in Stella being the firm's sole senior partner.

 Stella Phelps

-Stella Phelps is the senior partner of the firm and had an ambition of being a solicitor since childhood, and always tried to succeed in being the most professional solicitor.
+Stella Phelps is a senior partner of the firm.
+She had an ambition of being a solicitor since childhood, and she always tried to succeed in being the most professional solicitor.
 However, the rest of the firm, especially partners Colin and Dick, hold her back because of their inept attitude towards law and the legal profession.
+She is forceful and frequently hot-tempered, which causes friction with her colleagues.

 Bob Birch

 Bob is the office manager of Lotus, Spackman & Phelps, and is, aside from Stella, probably the most competent employee of the firm.
-A very dedicated worker, Bob tends toward bossiness and is a bit of a prude, which tends to grate on many of his co-workers.
-He fell in love with Sarah, a worker at the sandwich shop – "Mr. Bappy" – which is located in the same building as the firm.
-Bob pursued her—despite her apparent lack of interest and his allergy to bread products, which eventually led to the dissolution of his marriage and a drawer full of odd-flavoured baps.
+A very dedicated worker, Bob is endearing yet dithering, whom tends toward bossiness and is a bit of a prude, which tends to grate on many of his co-workers.

+He fell in love with Sarah, a worker at the sandwich shop Mr. Bappy which is located in the same building as the firm.
+Bob pursued her—despite her apparent lack of interest and his allergy to bread products.
+This eventually led to the dissolution of his marriage and a drawer full of odd-flavoured baps.
 During the third series, he and Stella became a couple.